Skip to content

 Why the Holidays Trigger Old Family Roles and How to Step Out of Them

-You’re doing great.
-Life feels stable, you’ve grown, and maybe you’ve even worked through some tough patterns in therapy.
+You're doing great: life is stable, you've grown, and perhaps you've even worked through some tough patterns in therapy.

 Then the holidays roll around, and suddenly… you're back to being the responsible one, the peacekeeper, or the one who smooths things over at every family gathering.